 This is the official manual for the latest Org-mode release.

-ASCII back-end only understands one attribute,
+ASCII back-end recognizes only one attribute,

 #+ATTR_ASCII: :width 10 -----

-#+BEGIN_CENTER blocks (see Paragraphs), it is
+#+BEGIN_CENTER blocks (see Paragraphs), ASCII back-end has

 #+BEGIN_JUSTIFYLEFT It's just a jump to the left... #+END_JUSTIFYLEFT #+BEGIN_JUSTIFYRIGHT ...and then a step to the right. #+END_JUSTIFYRIGHT